tacofoundation/tacofoundation.github.io/docs/specification.md

 ## **1. Version and schema**

-This is version 2.0.0 of the TACO specification, released on June 30, 2025.
-See [Version Compatibility](#3.-Version-Compatibility) for details on compatibility with previous versions.
+This is version 2.0.0 of the TACO specification, released on November 21, 2025.
+See [Version Compatibility](#9.-Version-Compatibility) for details on compatibility with previous versions.

 ## 2. Overview